 The C Licence is the entry level course in the Canada Soccer licensing stream.
 It is the first step for coaches who are more serious about their coaching development and wish to continue their coaching education at a higher level.
 Workshop requires that coaches reach a minimum standard of competence in a practical coaching environment.
 Each coach is formally evaluated and graded by Staff Evaluators.

-To be accepted into the C Licence, you must be 16 years or older, a Canadian Citizen or Permanent Resident and have completed and passed the following online evaluations:
+To be accepted into the C License, you must be 16 years or older, a Canadian Citizen or Permanent Resident.

 $450 +GST (course fee only), which includes: